AmbroiseM/ML_Fun/tensorflow/3d_unet_segmentation/readme.md

 ## 3D U-Net segmentation

 3D subvolumes segmentation with a 3D U-Net.
-This can be a good starting point if you want to understand segmentation of 3D images.
+This can be a good starting point before going into more 3D images segmentation (lung, brain, etc).

 ## References